Integrate WordPress

 How to link a WordPress site with CMP by authenticating with credentials

-CMP users can link their WordPress blogs by authenticating their site with their credentials from inside the CMP.
-You need to provide their username, password, and domain path where their WordPress xmlrpc.php file lives.
-If your blog uses HTTP basic auth via .htaccess or other methods, you can provide your HTTP auth information as well.
-All credentials are AES-256 encrypted.Integrations-WordPress-6.png
+CMP users can link their WordPress blogs by authenticating their site with credentials inside the CMP.
+You must provide their username, password, and domain path where their WordPress xmlrpc.php

 How does CMP authenticate with XMLRPC?

-How tags and categories are set up inside CMP?
+How are tags and categories set up inside CMP?

 How does draft post work?